Ai-TechNov/Netflix-On-Kubernetes/README.md

-Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project!
+Netflix Clone on Cloud using Jenkins - DevSecOps Project!

 ### **Phase 1: Initial Setup and Deployment**